How to reduce income tax in the UK using tax-efficient investments

 4. Individual Savings Accounts (ISAs)

 Several different types of ISAs exist, including Cash ISAs, Stocks and Shares ISAs, Innovative Finance ISAs and Lifetime ISAs.
 Each type of ISA has its own set of rules and limits, but they all share the common feature of providing tax-efficient savings and investment options.
+For many, using an ISA is also a straightforward method of tax planning as no income tax or capital gains tax is charged on any income generated.

 Investing through an ISA enables any income, capital gains and dividends generated to be exempt from tax.
 This means that any interest earned on Cash ISAs or dividends earned via Stocks and Shares ISAs – for example – are not subject to income tax or dividend tax.

-As of the 2023/24 tax year, an individual has a maximum annual ISA limit of £20,000, which can be solely allocated into one type of ISA or spread across multiple ISA accounts.
+As of the 2024/25 tax year, an individual has a maximum annual ISA limit of £20,000, which can be solely allocated into one type of ISA or spread across multiple ISA accounts.

 5. Self-Invested Personal Pension (SIPP)

 A SIPP is a type of personal pension scheme available in the UK that provides individuals with greater control and flexibility over their pension investments, with the benefit of a number of tax advantages.
+By making pension contributions through a SIPP, investors can often benefit from both tax relief at their marginal rate and additional deductions from their taxable income.

 Unlike traditional pension plans, which typically offer a limited range of investment options, a SIPP allows you to invest in a wide range of assets, including stocks, shares, exchange-traded funds (ETFs), bonds, and commercial property.